-Exercise and Taxes
+Exercise and taxes

 First of all, your exercise price is used to compute the dollar amount required to exercise, as well as the tax implications of your options.
-To exercise you must pay the strike price times the number of vested options you wish to exercise in exchange for your shares.
+To exercise, you must pay the strike price times the number of vested options you wish to exercise in exchange for your shares.

-Value of Your Options
+Value of your options

 You have 100,000 vested options at Company X with a strike price of $1.